Nursery update 12.10.20 Croeso i’r Dosbarth Meithrin!

 Each week we will be going into ‘Coed Cadno’ (our little woods) to do some Forest School activities related to our sound of the week/ book focus.
 Please provide your child with a pair of wellies to be kept in school.
 These should be clearly named and brought to school in a plastic carrier bag (also clearly named).

 Every Friday you will have a Newsletter.
 This year these might be sent digitally, via the class web page.
 These will contain information about the activities in Nursery and any other important dates and information.
+Our Friday Newsletters will start once all the children have been admitted and have settled into our daily routines.

 Please could you purchase a book bag for your child.
 Last year work was sent home in folders but, in view of heightened restrictions and hygiene practices, we feel that a book bag would be more appropriate.
 They can be bought from the school office for £5.00.
 Library books will be sent home every Monday to be returned on Friday which will give us time to sanitise them for re-issue.